Ex-gang leader's account of Tupac Shakur killing is fiction, defense lawyer in Vegas says

 Arnold said his client wanted to make money with his story, so he embellished or outright lied about his involvement in the car-to-car shooting that killed Shakur and wounded rap music mogul Marion “Suge” Knight at a traffic signal near the Las Vegas Strip in September 1996.

-Knight, now 59, is serving 28 years in a California prison for killing a Compton businessman with a vehicle in 2015.
+Knight, now 59, is serving 28 years in a California prison for an unrelated fatal shooting in the Los Angeles area in 2015.
 He was not called by prosecutors to testify before the grand jury that indicted Davis last year.

 Arnold said Davis will not testify at trial, but he intends to call Knight to testify.
 The defense attorney said police and prosecutors lack proof that Davis was in Las Vegas at the time of Shakur’s killing, and don’t have the gun and car used during the shooting as evidence.